devrubinho/rubinho-scripts/readme.md

 ---

 ### **16-install-tableplus.sh** (macOS only)
-Installs TablePlus for macOS (alternative to HeidiSQL).
+Installs TablePlus for macOS.
 - Modern, native macOS database client
 - Supports MySQL, PostgreSQL, SQLite, Redis, and many more
 - Installs via Homebrew Cask
-- Beautiful interface with similar functionality to HeidiSQL
+- Beautiful interface with cross-platform support

-**📝 Note:** TablePlus is a native macOS app that provides excellent database management capabilities, similar to HeidiSQL.
+**📝 Note:** TablePlus is a native macOS app that provides excellent database management capabilities with a modern, intuitive interface.

 ---

-### **17-install-heidisql.sh** (Linux only)
+### **17-install-tableplus.sh** (Linux only)
-Installs HeidiSQL for Linux.
+Installs TablePlus for Linux.
-- Official HeidiSQL Linux version (64-bit .deb package)
+- Modern database client with beautiful interface
-- Supports MySQL, MariaDB, PostgreSQL, SQLite, and more
+- Supports MySQL, MariaDB, PostgreSQL, SQLite, Redis, and many more
-- Manual download required from https://www.heidisql.com/download.php
+- Installs via AppImage (x86_64)
-- Guides user through download and installation process
+- Automatically downloads and configures TablePlus

-**📝 Note:** HeidiSQL has an official Linux version available as .deb package.
-The script will guide you to download and install it.
+**📝 Note:** TablePlus is a modern, cross-platform database client that provides excellent database management capabilities.
+The Linux version is available as an AppImage.

 ---